flaviobarros/shiny-wordcloud/README.md

 ## Deploy with a docker based PaaS

-If you have a PaaS with Dockerfiles support you can git push this image.
-Soon i will provide instructios to deploy with dokku.
+If you have a PaaS with Dockerfiles support, like [Deis](http://deis.io/) or [Dokku](https://github.com/progrium/dokku), you can git push this image.
+I just wrote a post with further instructions: [Git pushing Shiny Apps with docker and dokku](http://www.flaviobarros.net/2015/05/11/git-pushing-shiny-apps-with-docker-dokku/)

 ## IMPORTANT